Trapezoid: Special cases

 Trapezoid special cases.
 The orange figures also qualify as parallelograms.

 An isosceles trapezoid is a trapezoid where the base angles have the same measure.
 As a consequence the two legs are also of equal length and it has reflection symmetry.
 This is possible for acute trapezoids or right trapezoids as rectangles.
 An acute trapezoid is a trapezoid with two adjacent acute angles on its longer base, and the isosceles trapezoid is an example of an acute trapezoid.
 The isosceles trapezoid has a special case known as a three-sided trapezoid, meaning it is a trapezoid wherein two trapezoid's legs have equal lengths as the trapezoid's base at the top.
 The isosceles trapezoid is the convex hull of an antiparallelogram, a type of crossed quadrilateral.
 Every antiparallelogram is formed with such a trapezoid by replacing two parallel sides by the two diagonals.

 An obtuse trapezoid, on the other hand, has one acute and one obtuse angle on each base.
 An example is parallelogram with equal acute angles.

-A right trapezoid is a trapezoid with two adjacent right angle.
+A right trapezoid is a trapezoid with two adjacent right angles.
 One special type of right trapezoid is by forming three right triangles, which was used by James Garfield to prove the Pythagorean theorem.

 A tangential trapezoid is a trapezoid that has an incircle.